 Cherry tomatoes.
 Mozzarella pearls.
 Fresh basil.
 Avocado.
 Extra-virgin olive oil.
 Sea salt.
 Black pepper.
 That’s it.
-This simple summer salad is a celebration of summer’s delicious produce.
+This simple summer salad is a celebration of end-of-summer’s delicious produce.
 With a few fresh and flavorful ingredients, it comes together in no time.
-We make this caprese salad with avocado every week—it’s delicious as an appetizer, alongside grilled chicken, or plated with steamed fish.
-It’s light yet satisfying, a recipe you’ll enjoy all summer long.
-Click here to watch the recipe video!
+This caprese salad with avocado is on repeat—it’s perfect as an appetizer, alongside grilled chicken, or plated with steamed fish.
+It’s light yet satisfying, a recipe you’ll enjoy with the last few seasonal tomatoes.
+Here’s the recipe video!

 What is caprese salad?